RIP21/babel-plugin-hyperscript-to-jsx/README.md

 ## Limitations

-The only limitation is when `h` is called this way
+1) When `h` is called this way

 ```javascript
 h("FirstThing", this.getSomePropsOrChildren());
 ```

-Second argument will be a children (to break everything), cause to get whether second argument expression is returning children or props object is almost impossible.
+Second argument will be a children (to break everything), cause to get whether second argument expression is returning children or props of object is almost impossible.

+2) All computed first arguments to `h` like `h(STUFF[computed])` or `h(`.stuff ${anotherClass}`)` is impossible to codemod, so they will be ignored, and you will need to fix it yourself, they will be kept as is, but their array second and third arguments will be processed with the same approach.

-Fix that by yourself :)
+Fix all that by yourself :)

 (it's possible but will require further analysis of AST with hardcore traversal and I don't think it worth it)